 At the same time, when this article is scraped, the audience of the scraper’s website may click on it too.
 This way, you’ll end up stealing the scraper’s audience as well.

 Yet another way of securing the links further is by adding the Yoast SEO plugin.
 It lets you add customized HTML codes to your RSS feed.
 Through this, you can add links to your website in it.

 2. The Do Nothing Approach

 However, do keep in mind that this may not be the best approach that you can take.
-If yours is a high-authority website, then you can concentrate on doing your work without paying heed to content scrapers.
+If yours is a high-authority website, then you can concentrate on doing your work without paying heed to scraped content.

-But if your website isn’t well-ranked, it may not be the best approach for you.
-Google may end up flagging your website as the scraper if it thinks that your scrapers are the original websites.
+But if your website isn’t well-ranked on any search engine, it may not be the best approach for you.
+Google AdSense may end up flagging your website as the scraper if it thinks that your scrapers are the original websites.

 3. Ping PubSubHubbub